coreos/ignition/docs/development.md

 To add a blackbox test create a function which yields a `Test` object.
 A `Test` object consists of the following fields:

-Name: `string`
+- `Name`: `string`

-In: `[]Disk` object, which describes the Disks that should be created before Ignition is run.
+- `In`: `[]Disk` object, which describes the Disks that should be created before Ignition is run.

-Out: `[]Disk` object, which describes the Disks that should be present after Ignition is run.
+- `Out`: `[]Disk` object, which describes the Disks that should be present after Ignition is run.

-MntDevices: `MntDevice` object, which describes any disk related variable replacements that need to be done to the Ignition config before Ignition is run.
+- `MntDevices`: `MntDevice` object, which describes any disk related variable replacements that need to be done to the Ignition config before Ignition is run.
 This is done so that disks which are created during the test run can be referenced inside of an Ignition config.

-SystemDirFiles: `[]File` object which describes the Files that should be written into Ignition's system config directory before Ignition is run.
+- `SystemDirFiles`: `[]File` object which describes the Files that should be written into Ignition's system config directory before Ignition is run.

-Config: `string` type where the specific config version should be replaced by `$version` and will be updated before Ignition is run.
+- `Config`: `string` type where the specific config version should be replaced by `$version` and will be updated before Ignition is run.

-ConfigMinVersion: `string` type which describes the minimum config version the test should be run with.
+- `ConfigMinVersion`: `string` type which describes the minimum config version the test should be run with.
 Copies of the test will be generated for every version, inside the same major version, that is equal to or greater than the specified ConfigMinVersion.
 If the test should run only once with a specfic config version, leave this field empty and replace $version in the `Config` field with the desired version.

 The test should be added to the init function inside of the test file.
 If the test module is being created then an `init` function should be created which registers the tests and the package must be imported inside of `tests/registry/registry.go` to allow for discovery.

-UUIDs may be required in the following fields of a Test object: In, Out, and Config.
+UUIDs may be required in the following fields of a `Test` object: `In`, `Out`, and `Config`.
 Replace all GUIDs with GUID varaibles which take on the format `$uuid<num>` (e.g. $uuid123).
 Where `<num>` must be a positive integer.
 GUID variables with identical `<num>` fields will be replaced with identical GUIDs.
 For example, look at [tests/positive/partitions/zeros.go](https://github.com/coreos/ignition/blob/main/tests/positive/partitions/zeros.go).

 ## Releasing Ignition